5 Pet Safety Tips for the 4th of July

 4. Keep dangerous party favors out of paw’s reach.

 Aside from food, you should also keep your pet away from party favors.
-Chemicals found in fireworks and sparklers can have very harmful effects on pets if ingested, ranging from gastrointestinal irritation to severe stomach upset.
+Chemicals and heavy metals found in fireworks and sparklers can have very harmful effects on pets if ingested, ranging from gastrointestinal irritation to seizures.
 The Animal Poison Control Center reports that they most commonly receive calls about pets who eat sparklers, which contain a variety of salts that – in low concentrations – can cause stomach distress.
 However, ingesting these chemicals in large quantities can lead to more serious health problems.

 Again, the best way to prevent your pet from ingesting dangerous party favors is to keep them in sight at all times.
 This is especially important if your group is setting off sparklers or attending a fireworks display.